International Film & Media

 Course Description

-This 300-level conversation course develops L2 communicative competencies through critical analysis of Spanish and Latin American films.
-Thematically centered on social justice issues, the course explores topics such as economic disparity, illegal immigration, gender inequality, racism, and the marginalization of Black and Indigenous communities in the Spanish-speaking world.
+This 300-level conversation course develops communicative competencies in Spanish through the critical analysis of Spanish and Latin American films.
+Centered on themes of social justice, the curriculum addresses issues such as economic inequality, undocumented migration, gender oppression, racism, and the marginalization of Black and Indigenous communities throughout the Spanish-speaking world.

-Students engage in dynamic discussions, with sessions divided equally between in-class conversations, instructor-guided teletandem exchanges in a computer lab, and student-initiated off-campus interactions.
-This blended approach ensures meaningful linguistic immersion and transcultural engagement.
+Students engage in dynamic, discussion-based learning, with sessions divided evenly among in-class conversations, instructor-guided teletandem exchanges in a computer lab, and student-initiated off-campus interactions.
+This blended structure fosters both linguistic immersion and transcultural engagement.

 Task-based collaborative activity.